rpldy/react-uploady/README.md

 ### Upload Options

-These are options that are passed to the [uploader](packages/uploader) to configure aspects of the upload process.
+These are the options that are passed to the [uploader](packages/uploader) to configure aspects of the upload process.
 For example, whether files can be grouped in a single request (by default, no).

 Upload Options are typically passed to the [Uploady](packages/ui/uploady) instance.
 But these can be overriden.
-For example, by an [upload button](packages/ui/upload-button).
+For example, by props passed to the [upload button](packages/ui/upload-button).
 Or even during [upload processing](guides/DynamicParameters.md).

 ### Destination

 Passed as a part of the upload options.
-It's an object that is used to configure the end-point the files will be uploaded to.
+It's an object that is used to configure the end-point where the files will be uploaded to.
 It's type is defined [here](packages/shared/src/types.js#L7).

 See more information in the [Uploady](packages/ui/uploady#props) README.